 Step 4: Pick up your Sweet Ride

-Skip ahead option: You can get your clearing agent to register the vehicle for you but if you want to do it yourself, read on.
+Skip ahead option: You can get your clearing agent to register and Licence the vehicle for you but if you want to do it yourself, read on.

 Step 5: Register your Vehicle

 You don’t want to be driving your car around for too long without a number plate so don’t let this step fester.
 Registering your vehicle is the best and worst step in this process.